-The Executive Board The Supervisory Board"
+The Executive Board

+The Supervisory Board

-In November 2020, the Executive and Supervisory Boards issued the above Declaration of Compliance pursuant to § 161 of the German Stock Corporation Act (AktG) and made it permanently available to shareholders via the company's website.
-The Declaration of Compliance in the version of 9 November 2020 can also be viewed online at \nearrow www.mlp-se.com.
+In November 2021, the Executive and Supervisory Boards issued the above Declaration of Compliance pursuant to § 161 of the German Stock Corporation Act (AktG) and made it permanently available to shareholders via the company's website.
+The Declaration of Compliance in the version of November 10, 2021 can also be viewed online at https://mlp-se.com/investors/corporate-governance/declaration-of-compliance/.